Shinsuke Mikimoto: Career

 Mikimoto mostly took parts as fictional characters.
 His career includes seven appearances on Mito Kōmon, spanning the years from 1978 to 1994.
 Many other long-running jidaigeki cast Mikimoto in guest-star roles, among them Abarenbō Shōgun, Zenigata Heiji, Onihei Hankachō (on which he was also a regular character), Ōoka Echizen, and Chōshichirō Edo Nikki.

 In film, Mikimoto appeared in Gion Matsuri (1968) with Kinnosuke Nakamura and Toshiro Mifune; The Fall of Ako Castle (1978), directed by Kinji Fukasaku and starring Nakamura, Mifune, and Sonny Chiba; and films set in modern times such as Zero Fighter Burns and the 1986 The Return of Godzilla with Raymond Burr and Japan Academy Prize-winning actress Yasuko Sawaguchi.

 He was also an important supporting actor in Yorozuya Kinnosuke's stage performances.

 Death

-Mikimoto was died by lung cancer on August 5,2002.He was 71 years old.
+Mikimoto died of lung cancer on August 5,2002.
+He was 71 years old.